smlsvnssn/scrollbackHeader/README.md

 http://stuff.lhli.net/scrollbackHeader or http://blog.lhli.net

 ####Known issues:
 * Shaky on iOS and various other mobile browsers, due to scrollTop value not updating while scrolling.
 Hints on solutions much appreciated.
+Touch devices disabled for now.

 ####Usage:
 Call on window load instead of ready, to get the correct heights.